Get more from a Medicare Advantage plan.

 An alternative to Original Medicare, Medicare Advantage plans can be beneficial to many.
 Let SelectQuote help you figure out if it would be a good fit for you.
 There’s no obligation to enroll.

-Medicare Advantage plans, also called Medicare Part C, provide an alternative to Original Medicare (Parts A and B) They are offered by private health insurance companies that are approved by Medicare.
-Medicare Part C or Medicare Advantage plans are legally required to offer at least the same benefits that are provided from Original Medicare but can include additional coverage, such as routine vision or dental benefits, prescription drugs or health wellness programs.
+Medicare Advantage plans provide an alternative to Original Medicare (Part A and Part B).
+Medicare Advantage is also known as Medicare Part C. Offered by private health insurance companies that are approved by Medicare, Medicare Advantage plans are legally required to offer at least the same benefits as Original Medicare, but often include additional coverage, such as routine vision or dental benefits, prescription drugs or health wellness programs.

-When choosing a Medicare Advantage Part C plan, you’ll want to consider the different plan types to ensure you have the health coverage you need.
-Insurance companies who offer Medicare Advantage plans provide six different types of plans as follows, but not all of them are available in all areas:
+When you sign up for a Medicare Advantage plan—like a Humana Medicare Advantage plan or a Aetna Medicare Advantage plan—you’ll want to consider the different plan types to ensure you have all the health coverage you need.
+Medicare Advantage plan companies provide six different types of plans:

 - Health Maintenance Organization (HMO)

 - Health Maintenance Organization Point of Service (HMOPOS)

 Note that not all of these plans are available in all areas.
 You’ll also need your own primary care doctor when you have one of the following plans: